PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Cyberabuse** is any form of mistreatment or lack of care, both physical and mental, based on the use of an electronic communications device that causes harm and distress to others.
 - **Cyberharassment** is a form of cyberabuse in which the abusive behavior, which involves the use of an electronic communications device, is degrading, humiliating, hurtful, insulting, intimidating, malicious, or otherwise offensive to an individual or group of individuals causing substantial emotional distress.
 - **Cyberstalking** is also a form of cyberabuse that consists of a long-term pattern of unwanted persistent pursuit and intrusive behavior that is directed by one person against another that causes fear distress in the victim.
+- **Cyberloafing** describes employees who use work time to engage in non-work-related activities on the internet such as going on social media or checking private messages.
+- **Cybersquatting** is the act of buying up domains of a known trademark before the company that owns it can buy it to try to get them to buy it at a high price from yourself.
 - The **1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act** set requirements for sec offender registration and notification in the United States.
 It also requires States to create websites that procive information on sex offenders within the state.
 - The **Sex Offender Registration and Notification Provisions(SORNA)** of the Adam Walksh Child Protection and SafetyAct of 2006 set national standards that govern which sex offenders must register and what data must be captured.
 - **Contigent work** is a job situation in which an individual does not have ana explicit or implicit contract for long-term employment.